Dosing Capsules vs. Swappable Ovens

 The pods are an improvement on Storz and Bickel’s dosing capsules because they’re larger and less disposable, but they still have a frustrating waiting time in between sessions when reloading.
 Also, it’s not always convenient to reload the pods, which kind of misses the point.

 When reloading, you’ll need to be somewhere where you can lift the pod out of the vape chamber with the specialized tool, and that might not be easy in every situation where you’d want to bring your portable vaporizer.
 Loading the device is more conspicuous than the dosing capsules, making the IQ2 dosage pods the least discreet option of the three.
-For a more in-depth review of the DaVinci IQ2, check out this article.
+Read a more in-depth review of the DaVinci IQ2.

 Furna Vaporizers: Swappable Dry Herb Ovens